gochaos-app/gochaos-app.github.io/content/usage/_index.md

 * [aws](aws) - Simple example on which instances and a lambda function are stopped and sending a slack message with a bash script.
 * [kubernetes](k8s) A single file that executes chaos for K8s.

+These and more examples can be found at [go-chaos-experiments](https://github.com/gochaos-app/go-chaos-experiments)